Galois Automorphisms and Classical Groups

 \begin{mthm} Assume $\bG = \SO(V)$ is a special orthogonal group defined over $\mathbb{F}_q$ with $q$ odd and $\dim(V)$ even.
 Moreover, let $\gamma : \bG \to \bG$ and $\gamma^{\star} : \bG^\star \to \bG^\star$ be dual graph automorphisms. \begin{enumerate} \item If $s \in \bG^{\star F^{\star}}$ is $\gamma^{\star}$-fixed, then there exists a Jordan decomposition $J_s^{\bG} : \mathcal{E}(\bG^F,s) \to \mathcal{E}(\rC_{\bG^{\star}}(s)^{F^{\star}},1)$ satisfying $J_s^{\bG}(\chi^{\gamma})^{\gamma^{\star}} = J_s^{\bG}(\chi)$ for all $\chi \in \mathcal{E}(\bG^F,s)$. \item Each $\chi \in \Irr(\bG^F)$ satisfies the condition $\Aso(\bG,F)_{\chi} = \Inn(\bG,F)_{\chi} \rtimes \Gamma(\bG,F)_{\chi}$. \end{enumerate} \end{mthm}

-\begin{pa} The statement in (i) of \cref{thm:equiv-J-decomp-no-D} was claimed in the proof of a result of Aubert--Michel--Rouquier \cite[Prop.~1.7]{aubert-michel-rouquier:1996:correspondence-de-howie}.
+\begin{pa} The statement in (i) of Theorem~\ref{thm:equiv-J-decomp-no-D} was claimed in the proof of a result of Aubert--Michel--Rouquier \cite[Prop.~1.7]{aubert-michel-rouquier:1996:correspondence-de-howie}.
 Their result states that the orthogonal group $\GO(V)$ also has a Jordan decomposition when $\dim(V)$ is even.
-The existence of such a Jordan decomposition has recently been used by Vinroot in his work on totally orthogonal groups \cite{vinroot:2020:totally-orthogonal}, who noticed the arguments in \cite{aubert-michel-rouquier:1996:correspondence-de-howie} were incomplete.
-We thank him for bringing this issue to our attention. \end{pa}
+The existence of such a Jordan decomposition has recently been used by Vinroot in his work on totally orthogonal groups \cite{vinroot:2020:totally-orthogonal}, who noticed the arguments in \cite{aubert-michel-rouquier:1996:correspondence-de-howie} are insufficient.
+We thank him for bringing this issue to our attention.

-\begin{pa} The statement in (ii) of \cref{thm:equiv-J-decomp-no-D} was shown to hold in the case $\bG = \Sp(V)$ in \cite{taylor:2018:action-of-automorphisms-symplectic} and independently, by a completely different argument, in \cite{cabanes-spaeth:2017:inductive-mckay-type-C}.
+The statement in (ii) of Theorem~\ref{thm:equiv-J-decomp-no-D} was shown to hold in the case $\bG = \Sp(V)$ in \cite{taylor:2018:action-of-automorphisms-symplectic} and independently, by a completely different argument, in \cite{cabanes-spaeth:2017:inductive-mckay-type-C}.
 Such a statement is of interest owing to Sp\"ath's criterion for the Inductive McKay Conditions \cite{spaeth:2012:inductive-mckay-defining}.